 The question of what causes inflammation is a loaded one and the truth is, there are many culprits.
 Nearly everything around us has the potential to produce some level of inflammation, from the toxins that we are exposed to (there are around 80.000 environmental toxins around us), to chemicals, our diet, air pollutants or tobacco smoke.

-With acute inflammation, identifying the cause is quite easy.
+Identifying the cause of acute inflammation is quite easy.
 It occurs when you cut your finger, have a sprained ankle or a sore throat.
 Its effects are short-term and they are localized, meaning you will feel the effect exactly where the problem is.

 Another cause for inflammation is physical trauma such as burns, frostbite, and radiation which can damage tissues and thus bring about inflammation.

-Identifying the cause of a chronic inflammation is much harder.
+With chronic inflammation, causes can be manifold and identifying them is much harder.
 Chronic inflammation develops over time.
 You don’t just wake up one morning and are inflamed.
 It happens when the agent causing an acute inflammation isn’t eliminated with the help of acute inflammatory mechanisms.
 These agents may be infectious organisms such as fungi, some types of virus, protozoa, Mycobacterium tuberculosis, and other parasites that are able to resist host defenses and remain in the tissue for a longer period of time.
 By entering and destroying cells of the body, they give rise to inflammation.

 Chronic inflammation is also called persistent, low-grade inflammation as it produces a steady, low-level of inflammation throughout the body.
 That means, even when the initial threat has been eliminated, the inflammation may stay active.